ramyrams/SoftwareEngineering/SoftwareArchitecture/API/RESTAPI/Note.md

 * Understand what TYPE of API you are building
 * Think LONG TERM… like 2-3 years down the road

+# API definition format
+Swagger - The vision behind Swagger was not to make a company or to get people to use our service, it was strictly to solve a workflow problem.
+Initially the goal was centered around documentation and client tooling, but quickly realized it was much bigger, and became about managing the overall lifecycle of APIs.
+API Blueprint - API Blueprint is all about simplicity, and allowing people to have a structured conversation around an API, with the people who are actually going to be using it.
+Apiary is the conduit for this conversation, allowing developers to easily create a mock interface from the blueprint, share with consumers, and iterate as necessary.
+RAML - The motivation behind RAML was about seeking one source of truth, and a basic representation of an API.
+We used Swagger and API Blueprint, but neither fully met our vision.
+RAML was born, and is in alignment with Mulesoft's design first approach, and gave them the ability to design an API in a format that allowed them to sit down with stakeholders in a webinar and get instant feedback—bringing the API to forefront, not the implementation.

+# Planning Your API
+* Designing the Spec/API
+* Designing Your Resources
+* Designing Your Methods
+* Authorization and Authentication
+* Documenting and Sharing Your API

+#Anatomy Of API Call Failure
+* Is the API Online?
+* Did the server receive the request?
+* Was URL request successful?
+* Did the request timeout?
+* Was there a server error?
+* Was JSON receive successfully?
+* Was JSON malformed?
+* Was there an unexpected response?
+* Were we able to map to JSON successfully?
+* Is the JSON valid?
+* Does local model match server model?

 ![1](https://blogs.mulesoft.com/wp-content/uploads/2014/11/action_list.gif)